 Stop Garnishments Immediately in Minnesota

-Have you received a Summons and Complaint from Messerli & Kramer or Gurstel Chargo or another law firm?
-You may about to be garnished.
+Have you received a Summons and Complaint from Messerli & Kramer or Gurstel Law Firm or another law firm?
+You may about to have a wage garnishment.

 IMPORTANT: If you call the court, it may not have any information about the case even though you received a summons and complaint.
 In Minnesota, a Plaintiff can serve you with a summons and complaint without filing it with the court (to save costs on the filing fee).
 Then, if you do not file an answer with the court within 20 days, the Plaintiff can then file the complaint to obtain the default judgment against you.
 The court will have no information of the summons and complaint until something is filed with the court.
 Just because the court has no listing of a case or your garnishment does NOT mean that you can ignore the lawsuit or garnishment papers.
 You MUST take action to avoid your wages or bank account being garnished.

-There are limitations on a creditor’s ability to garnish wages.
+There are limitations on a garnishment of wages.
 First, unless the judgment is for child support or back taxes, creditors cannot garnish more than 25% of your net wages (the earnings that remain after deducting all taxes).
 Second, you may be able to claim that your income is “exempt” from being garnished if certain conditions are met.

 You should receive notice before your wages are garnished.
 The notice is called “Garnishment Exemption Notice and Notice of Intent to Garnish Earnings.”
 Enclosed with the notice will be a “Debtor’s Exemption Claim Notice.”
 This notice is sent only 10 days prior to the garnishment beginning.
 To claim that wages cannot be taken (i.e. are “exempt” from garnishment), you must promptly return to the creditor’s attorney the “Debtor’s Exemption Claim Notice” with a copy of the last 60 days of your bank statements.
 Calling the creditor is not enough.
 If the creditor’s attorney does not receive this exemption notice with the bank statements within 10 days, the creditor can seek to get money from your employer.
 Your income may be exempt from garnishment if: